-At Edward, patients suspected of having a stroke are immediately evaluated and treated by a "Stroke Team" from the Edward Emergency Department and Edward Neurosciences Institute in affiliation with the Northwestern Medical Faculty Foundation.
+At Edward, patients suspected of having a stroke are immediately evaluated and treated by a "Stroke Team" from the Edward Emergency Department and Edward Neurosciences Institute in affiliation with Northwestern Medicine.
 The team is specially trained to ensure rapid triage and treatment of stroke patients.

 What is an Acute Ischemic Stroke?

 Stroke is an interruption of the blood supply to the brain and is sometimes called a "brain attack."
 Stroke happens every 45 seconds to someone in the United States and is the leading cause of disability, but it can be treated if you get help quickly.